-Selecting the Meeting Type and Date
+Selecting the meeting type and date

 Determine if you wish the meeting to be face-to-face or to be via web conference.
 There are advantages and disadvantages and technical issues to be considered with each format that are discussed in the following sections.
 Selecting a time and date can be harder.
 If a time cannot be found that suits all participants consider running the meeting on different days and times.
-An important principle to keep in mind is 'inclusivity'.
-Try and select a time that is suitable to participants who might struggle to otherwise obtain education and peer connection.
-For example, an early morning meeting may not be suitable for those with young families who already have significant commitments outside of work.
 Participants have to attend at least 4 hours of random case analysis and participate in the planning and review meetings to be eligible for RACGP CPD points.